AppSecure-nrw/security-belts/blue/regular-advanced-mob-hacking.md

 ## Activities

 - Developers of your team participate in mob hacking sessions - organized by the Security Champion Guild - on a regular basis.
-- The goal of the sessions is to train the identification and exploitation of vulnerabilities, which mainly happens using an intercept proxy directly in the http request/response.
+- Train the identification and exploitation of vulnerabilities, by using an intercepting proxy.
 - Just like in mob programming, there is one driver and several navigators.

 Guidelines for your advanced mob hacking session: